-- PDS faculty and staff continue to work to maintain programs and our facilities, and are continually planning and conducting school operations, including remote learning programming.
+- PDS faculty and staff continue to work to plan and deliver programs, including Panthers Online learning programming, and are continually planning and conducting school operations.

-- We have created and continue to update this web page as a center of information and resources for the PDS community through the duration of COVID-19-affected school operations.
+- We continue to update this web page as a center of information and resources for the PDS community through the duration of COVID-19-affected school operations.

 To avoid the spread of COVID-19, the state and federal government have issued guidelines for individual and family safety, and have continued to revise these guidelines throughout the spring and into the summer.
 Families or employees who must travel should check the latest federal, state and local guidelines as well as the CDC Coronavirus Information for Travel and U.S. State Department Travel Advisories websites, and to check these guidelines on a regular basis.
 We strongly encourage you to avoid non-essential travel and respect the guidelines in place regarding travel advisories and restrictions.

-Our Panthers Online! remote learning program will go into effect on March 30.
-PDS families have been receiving updates from division heads and faculty, and the frameworks and division-specific summaries can be found at Panthers Online! on pds.org.
+Our Panthers Online learning program went into effect on March 30 and will continue through the end of the 2019-2020 school year, June 5.
+Panthers Online frameworks and division-specific summaries can be found at Panthers Online! on pds.org.

-- Family Impact: This is an exceptional spring, with millions of families across the United States predominantly at home together and undertaking remote learning for their children for at least the next few weeks.
-Please spend time in the days leading up to our March 30 remote learning start date discussing how the shift to remote learning and the campus closure until April 17 will impact your family and daily home life and how it may continue to do so.
+- Family Impact: This is an exceptional time, with millions of families across the United States predominantly at home together and undertaking remote learning for the rest of the school year.
+It is important to continue discussing how the shift to online learning impacts your family and daily home life and how it may continue to do so.

 - Communications to Families:

 - Throughout the delivery of Panthers Online, PDS students and families received regular communications from teachers, advisors, coaches, division heads, School leadership, staff and the communications office, all designed to enhance the student and family experience and establish clear lines of communication.
 PDS families also have access to resources and information via the password-protected parent portal, Inside PDS.